ananace/Kunlaboro/Readme.md

 [Source](https://github.com/ace13/Kunlaboro) | [Issues](https://github.com/ace13/Kunlaboro/issues) | [Documentation](https://ace13.github.io/Kunlaboro)

-So I see you've stumbled upon this little project of mine.
 Kunlaboro - which is esperanto and means *cooperation* - is a C++ Entity-Component System licensed under the MIT license.

-Currently undergoing a rewrite to provide a higher performance data-driven approach to components, while still providing a high-level message passing system.
+It is currently undergoing a complete rewrite to hold a higher performance - data-driven - approach to components, while still providing a high-level message passing system.

 Requirements
 ------------